open-lab-app/open-lap-api/README.md

         "tags": [
           "group"
         ],
-        "description": "Allows you to create a new `Group` object", "operationId": "addGroup",
+        "description": "Allows you to create a new `Group` object\n", "operationId": "addGroup",
         "consumes": [
           "application/json"